-Reading not only increases your knowledge base, it helps you learn new words, create thought leadership and actually grows your brain and memory function.
-Knowledge is power and sharing what you learn can evoke thought and conversation in others.
+Reading not only increases your knowledge base, but it also helps you learn new words, create thought leadership and actually grows your brain and memory function.
+Knowledge is power, and sharing what you learn can evoke thought and conversation in others.

 Adopt a bursting mindset